gitopia/gitopia-mvp/README.md

 ## Credits

-We are thankful to the following projects for their prior work which inspired the implementation :
+We are thankful to the following projects for their prior work which inspired the implementation:

 - [next-editor](https://github.com/mizchi/next-editor)
 - [isomorphic-git](https://github.com/isomorphic-git/isomorphic-git)